-The short answer is no–at least in the State of California.
+The short answer is no — at least in the State of California.
 This is because California does not offer licensed certification for these types of facilities.
 This also applies to halfway houses or any type of sober living environment or facility.
-However, some outpatient and treatment centers can offer discounted, subsidized or free rent to those sober living clients who attend their rehab or detox program.
+However, some outpatient and treatment centers can offer discounted, subsidized, or free rent to those sober living clients who attend their rehab or detox program, such as The District Recovery Center.
 The exact details depend upon the individual’s situation and needs.

 When the Affordable Care Act (ACA) was enacted, it required insurance companies of all types to provide coverage for mental health treatment, which in theory, includes treatment for substance use disorders.
 Sober living homes are safe environments designed to help people recover from addiction in a supportive place, but they are not treatment facilities.
 As a result, they typically are not covered by insurance.